Moro conflict: The Moro Islamic Liberation Front (1977)

 In 1977, Sheikh Salamat Hashim established the Moro Islamic Liberation Front (MILF), a splinter group of the MNLF seeking to establish an Islamic state.
 Conflicts between these rebel groups and the Armed Forces of the Philippines continued until the end of President Marcos' regime.
 From 1972 to 1980, at least 50,000 people were killed in the conflict, one million people were internally displaced, and more than 100,000 Philippine Muslims fled by boat to Malaysia.

 Silsilah Dialogue Movement (1984)

-In 1984, Italian Catholic priest Fr D’Ambra began a movement called the Silsilah Dialogue Movement which focuses on formation of people from different religions to encourage understanding and interreligious dialogue in Mindanao.
+In 1984, Italian Catholic priest Fr Sebastian D’Ambra began a movement called the Silsilah Dialogue Movement focused on formation of people from different religions to encourage understanding and inter-religious dialogue in Mindanao.
 Over time, Fr D’Ambra realised that besides strengthening interreligious ties, the Catholic community also needed a better grounding in the faith, founding the Emmaus Dialogue Movement to address this challenge.